 6. lead

-EPA has established regulations setting permissible levels of these pollutants in the air called National Ambient Air Quality Standards (NAAQS).
+EPA has established regulations called National Ambient Air Quality Standards(NAAQS) that set permissible levels of these pollutants in the air.
 After EPA sets a new NAAQS or revises an existing standard for any criteria pollutant, the CAA requires EPA to determine if areas in the country meet the new standards.

-• attainment areas - the air quality in a geographic area meets or is cleaner than the national standard
+• attainment areas- the air quality in a geographic area meets or is cleaner than the national standard

 • nonattainment areas - areas that don't meet the national standard

-• maintenance area - an area that has formerly been designated nonattainment, but is now recognized by EPA as meeting the NAAQS.
+• maintenance area - an area that has formerly been designated nonattainment but is now recognized by EPA as meeting the NAAQS.
 A maintenance area must have an approved “maintenance plan” to meet and maintain air quality standards.

 • unclassifiable - EPA is not able to determine an area's status after evaluating the available information